darginmathi/Chirpy/README.md

 # Chirpy — A Twitter-Like API Server in Go

 Chirpy is a simple, Twitter-inspired API server written in Go.
 It allows users to register, log in, post short messages ("chirps"), and manage sessions.
-It includes support for JWT authentication, user upgrades via a `polka` webhook, and basic admin metrics.
+It includes support for JWT authentication and basic admin metrics.

 ## Features